by Laura Kazimierska

 Wherever you go, the Divemaster program will be educational as well as super fun.
 Your instructors will focus on passing their knowledge and experience during diving days, and making sure to keep you entertained throughout the whole course.

-What should I look for when choosing a dive centre to do my Divemaster course?
+What to look for when choosing a dive centre to do my Divemaster course?

 Choosing a place where you will spend the majority of your day during your training is a very personal decision.
 When deciding on a dive centre consider the size, vibe, instructors and their experience, the training they provide, and the location.